ajsanjoaquin/Shapley_Valuation/README.md

 # Equitable Valuation of Data Using Shapley Values (PyTorch Implementation)

-This is a PyTorch reimplementation of Computing Shapley Values via Truncated Monte Carlo Simulation from [What is your data worth?
+This is a PyTorch reimplementation of Computing Shapley Values via Truncated Monte Carlo sampling from [What is your data worth?
 Equitable Valuation of Data](https://arxiv.org/abs/1904.02868) by Amirata Ghorbani and James Zou.
-The original implementation (In Tensorflow) can be found here: [link](https://github.com/amiratag/DataShapley).
+The original implementation (In Tensorflow) can be found [here](https://github.com/amiratag/DataShapley).

 This implementation is currently designed for neural networks, and the only available performance metric is model classification accuracy, but contributions to expand the implementation are welcome.